 Step 2.
 Give back to your advocates

 In order to motivate your customers to generate genuine social proof for your brand, it’s important to thank them appropriately.
-Start by recognizing them in a blog or social media post for their efforts.
+Start by recognizing them in a blog or social media post for their efforts, and be sure that your own social media profile carries weight by purchasing likes on your Instagram posts.
 While prizes like gift cards and branded swag can work, your advocates will appreciate more creative rewards.
 Offer to make a donation to their favorite charity, give them a free product upgrade, or invite them to try an exclusive beta release.

 Every advocate is motivated by something different.
 Find out what really drives your customers to act, and your brand will reap the rewards.
 You’ll likely find that physical gifts mean less than professional development opportunities or access to your brand’s C-suite.